 ALTERNATIVE DATES: We work hard to get permits for your preferred date – in fact we normally secure 98% of the preferred dates for our customers.
 However, we prefer that you also give us at least 2 alternative dates just in case we are unable to secure permits for your preferred date.
 This ensures we can still get permits for you and make sure you can experience the Inca Trail!

 Orange Nation makes sure all their hikers’ information is updated and ready to use to secure the Inca Trail permit on the date the client is hoping to secure.
 Thus, the moment the permits are released for sale, we can purchase the permits before they are all sold out.
-Some dates in May or June may sell out within minutes, others in hours.
-Any delay in this process could mean Orange Nation Peru is unable to secure your Inca Trail permit, especially for the Classic Inca Trail.
+Some dates in May or June may sell out within minutes, and others in hours.
+Any delay in the booking process could mean Orange Nation Peru is unable to secure your Inca Trail permit, especially for the Classic Inca Trail.
 It is always wise to provide an alternative date to be sure of getting your permit.

 Unfortunately, once permits have been purchased, it is not possible to change the start date, get a refund, or transfer permits to someone else.
 To change your start date, you will need to purchase new permits.